jakes670/docker-piler/README.md

 # Mailpiler as Docker
+[Piler](http://www.mailpiler.org/wiki/current:index) is a feature rich open source email archiving solution.
+This is a project to package it as a docker image.

 ## Why docker

 * setup multiple mailpiler instances on a single server
 * easy and fast setup
 * reproducible setup
- + easy backup
+* easy backup

 ## How to start